TEAS Math Study Guide

 You’ve dreamed of this moment for so long and now it’s finally here.
 Now you can finally apply for nursing school and make those first steps to working in your dream field!
 But applying to nursing school isn’t quite as easy as it sounds.
 First, you’ll have to take the TEAS.

 As you already know, the ATI TEAS is an entry assessment designed to test the knowledge of nursing school applicants prior to their acceptance into their chosen program.
-The newest version of the TEAS is the TEAS VI.
 Thanks to the ever-evolving nature of the nursing industry, as well as the medical industry as a whole, the TEAS is perpetually growing and altering its contents in order to better fit nursing curriculum as it, too, evolves to match various medical advancements and expectations toward incoming nurses.
-The TEAS 6 replaces the TEAS 5, and is the most current version of the TEAS to date.

 Like its predecessors, the TEAS 6 covers four subjects: English and Language Usage, Reading, Science, and Mathematics.
 In this overview, you’ll learn all about the Math section of the TEAS 6.